 When comparing different private student loans, be sure to consider both the monthly payment and the total payments over the life of the loan.
 A longer repayment term will yield a lower monthly payment while increasing the total payments.

-For similar reasons, don’t rely on the APR for comparing loan cost.
+For similar reasons, don’t rely on the annual percentage rate (APR) for comparing loan cost.
 Although the APR factors in the impact of differences in interest rates and fees, a longer-term loan will have a lower APR, even though the borrower will pay more total interest over the life of the loan.
-APR can also vary depending on other assumptions, such as the length of the in-school and grace periods, which may vary by lender.

 Do not compare fixed-rate loans with variable-rate loans.
 Prospective borrowers have a tendency to treat the initial interest rate on a variable-rate loan as though it were a fixed interest rate.
 But variable interest rates change over time.
-The interest rate on a variable-rate loan may initially be lower than the equivalent fixed interest rate, but will eventually increase beyond it.
+The interest rate on a variable-rate loan may initially be lower than the equivalent fixed interest rate, but will eventually increase.

 A variable-rate loan may be less expensive if you choose a shorter repayment term or if you intend to pay off the loan before interest rates increase too much.
 Lenders will also be more flexible about increasing the repayment term on a variable-rate loan than on a fixed-rate loan.

 Avoid private student loans with fixed interest rates and non-zero fees if you intend to pay off the debt early.
-Fees are a form of prepaid interest.
 Fixed interest rates are designed to yield the same total revenue to the lender as a variable interest rate over the term of the loan.
 So, in a rising rate environment, a fixed rate effectively charges more money earlier in the repayment term and less money later in the term, as compared with prevailing interest rates at the time.
 If you prepay the loan, you are paying more than you would on a variable-rate loan and on a no-fee loan.